Claims — March 17, 2026

 Date: February 12, 2026

-Re: Cedar Lake Public Safety Complex — Fire Headquarters, GM Development Disbursement Request 02/01/2026
+Project: Cedar Lake Public Safety Complex — Fire Headquarters; GM Development, Disbursement Request 02/01/2026

-Pursuant to the BOT Agreement (Fire Department Headquarters Project) executed by and between the Town of Cedar Lake and GM Development Companies, dated December 22, 2022, the Developer has submitted Disbursement Request 02/01/2026 in the amount of $12,130.23 to be drawn from bond proceeds.
+Pursuant to the BOT Agreement (Fire Department Headquarters Project) executed by and between the Town of Cedar Lake (the Town) and GM Development Companies (the Developer), dated December 22, 2022, the Developer has submitted Disbursement Request 02/01/2026 in the amount of $12,130.23 to be drawn from bond proceeds.

 The payee for this disbursement is "GM Development Companies LLC" in the amount of $12,130.23.